Okaythis/OkayAndroidDemo/README.md

             // handle notification
             val notificationData = NotificationHandler.extractRemoteData(remoteData)

-            // You can handle the data from the push notification here however you seem fit,
+            // You can handle the data from the push notification here
+            // however you seem fit
             // But in this illustration we just send sessionId as an Intent extra to MainActivity startActivity(Intent(this, MainActivity::class.java).apply {
                 addFlags(Intent.FLAG_ACTIVITY_NEW_TASK)